 Since the late 90s, Elizabeth Willoughby has been writing professionally about travel, food and wine, maintaining home bases in North America, South America and Europe.
-Hopscotching across the globe to gather stories and photos, she designs the ultimate wine and cuisine road trips for WriteShots.com; for nearly a decade was the author of "Tales from the Road", the adventure travel page at WorldGuide.eu, as well as a misadventure travel blog there, and was WorldGuide's Travel Editor for several years until the long time lifestyle website retired in 2016; and for a time in the early 2000s, she wrote two regular columns for Brazil's only bilingual newspaper, Sunday News, on South American travel and the other was a humorous column on culture clash.
+Hopscotching across the globe to gather stories and photos, she designs the ultimate wine and cuisine road trips for WriteShots.com, and for nearly a decade was the author of "Tales from the Road", the adventure travel page at WorldGuide.eu.
+She also wrote a misadventure travel blog there, and was WorldGuide's Travel Editor for several years until the long time lifestyle website retired in 2016.
+In the early 2000s, Elizabeth wrote two regular columns for Brazil's only bilingual newspaper, Sunday News.
+One was on South American travel and the other was a humorous column on culture clash.
 Elizabeth also writes about things other than food, wine, travel and culture.
 Everyone has a story, and she likes to dig out the details and share the good news.
-She does this regularly for insightLMU, Munich university's quarterly ezine, and for the Look to the Stars blog on celebrities and their philanthropic activities.
+She is a frequent contributor to insightLMU, Munich university's quarterly ezine, and for the Look to the Stars blog on celebrities and their philanthropic activities.

 IFWTWA Members Only